Yashdev35/FitnessApp2/README.md

 3. **Workout Plans:**
    - Explore a variety of workout plans tailored for different fitness levels.
    - Access tutorial links for each exercise to ensure proper form and technique.
+   - sends user a custom notification at specific time of data like "Its morbin time" at 8:07 PM (i was going to add something meaningful if i has completed the app)

 ## Known Issues